Emergency Cash for Single Mothers

 Active Grant Spots to Check First

-• Community action agencies – CAAs are local nonprofits that offer a wide range of support services to help single mothers achieve self-sufficiency.
-This includes affordable housing, employment support, childcare assistance, and more.
+- Community action agencies – CAAs are local nonprofits that cover a broad range of needs: affordable housing, employment support, childcare assistance, and more.
 Look under “Community Action” + your county.

 Beware the “Too-Good” Grant

 Advance-fee requests or “guaranteed for everyone” approvals signal a scam.
 The Federal Trade Commission lists common warning signs on its site.
-Keep in mind that real grants:
+Real grants share three features:

 How to Raise Emergency Funds Through Crowdfunding

 Crowdfunding can turn a network of friends, co-workers, and even strangers into a rescue line.
-Here’s what you should do to get started:
+Six steps separate campaigns that reach their goal in days from those that stall.

 Campaigns that state a deadline, attach receipts, and thank donors publicly often reach their goal in days.
 Vague or open-ended requests rarely gain traction.